Best Grand Teton Elopement Guide: Locations, Permits, and More

 The Wedding Tree

-In order to elope in Grand Teton National Park, you’ll need to apply for and purchase a special use permit.
+To elope inside Grand Teton National Park, youโ€™ll need to apply for a Special Use Permit.

 • On the application, be sure to note if you are applying for either Reserved Site-Specific Ceremony Permits (for more than 12 people) or Small Dispersed Ceremony Permit (for less than 12 people).
+If you’re applying for a Small Dispersed Ceremony Permit, include the location name or GPS coordinates of where you’re having your ceremony.

-2. Email the completed application to grte_visitor_services@nps.gov no less than 30 days prior to the event.
+3. Email the completed application to grte_visitor_services@nps.gov.

 4. Once your application has been reviewed and payment confirmed, you will be emailed a preliminary permit within 7-10 days.